micmejia/bible-dump/NKJV/Joshua/Josh 15.md

 Then the border went up toward Debir from the Valley of Achor, and it turned northward toward Gilgal, which _is_ before the Ascent of Adummim, which _is_ on the south side of the valley.
 The border continued toward the waters of En Shemesh and ended at En Rogel.

 ###### 8
 And the border went up by the Valley of the Son of Hinnom to the southern slope of the Jebusite _city_ (which _is_ Jerusalem).
-The border went up to the top of the mountain that _lies_ before the Valley of Hinnom westward, which _is_ at the end of the Valley of [^b]Rephaim northward.
+The border went up to the top of the mountain that _lies_ before the Valley of Hinnom westward, which _is_ at the end of the Valley of Rephaim northward.

 ###### 9
 Then the border went around from the top of the hill to the fountain of the water of Nephtoah, and extended to the cities of Mount Ephron.
 And the border went around to Baalah (which _is_ Kirjath Jearim).

 ###### 10
-Then the border [^c]turned westward from Baalah to Mount Seir, passed along to the side of Mount Jearim on the north (which _is_ Chesalon), went down to Beth Shemesh, and passed on to Timnah.
+Then the border turned westward from Baalah to Mount Seir, passed along to the side of Mount Jearim on the north (which _is_ Chesalon), went down to Beth Shemesh, and passed on to Timnah.

 ###### 11
 And the border went out to the side of Ekron northward.
 Then the border went around to Shicron, passed along to Mount Baalah, and extended to Jabneel; and the border ended at the sea.